Section 1 Chapter 01

 Apparently, Donald is “the guy” my parents know for treating gunshot wounds on short notice.
 I remember he was actually quite nice to me and understanding about the pain I was in.
 He checked in with me several times in the weeks afterward.
 I haven’t seen him since.

 I was very lucky.
-The wound missed any major blood vessels.
+The wound missed any major blood vessels, and any bones.
 I couldn’t walk for a week, and had to go to physical therapy for a month.
 My dad didn’t let me forget how lucky I was.
 He told story after story about people who got shot and were permanently disabled, from not being able to flex a muscle as well, to permanently loosing use of a limb.
 I didn’t pick up a gun for at least five years after that.